-Consolidation will move the agency out of multi-tenant leased locations into a centralized government facility near DOS headquarters, optimizing operations by more efficiently meeting space requirements and concentrating security.
+Consolidation will move the agency out of multi-tenant leased locations into a centralized government facility near DOS headquarters, optimizing operations by more efficiently meeting Start Printed Page 34530space requirements and concentrating security.
 In doing so, the PHCMP also supports Executive Order 13327, Federal Real Property Asset Management, enacted to “promote the efficient and economical use of Federal real property resources.”

 The PHCMP will use GSA's Design Excellence process and establish design and planning principles to guide the redevelopment, rehabilitation, and restoration efforts associated with existing and new buildings, access points and roadways, open/green space, utility systems, infrastructure, and other site elements in a sustainable way that is sensitive to the site's cultural legacy.

 U.S. General Services Administration Mission and Role in the Project